Do you waterline?

-Even better yet… That super-duper waterproof eyeliner has chemicals that allow it to adhere better to the eyelid & also make it a challenge to thoroughly remove at the end of the day.
-Although this eyeliner application should not be confused with waterboarding, this so-called eye-enhancing beauty practice is akin to torturing the meibomian glands and an unrealized hazard among many of our OSD patients.
+As I described to the shell-shocked sales gal at Harrods, her super-duper waterproof eyeliner has chemicals that allow it to adhere better to the eyelid and also make it a challenge to thoroughly remove at the end of the day.
+The trendy eye-enhancing techniques used today are akin to torturing the meibomian glands and can turn a beauty hazard into an eye health hazard.